 If we take a cross-section of the kidney, there are two main parts, the outer cortex and the inner medulla.

-If we zoom in, there are millions of tiny functional units called nephrons which go from the outer cortex down into the medulla and back out into the cortex again.
+If we zoom in, there are millions of tiny tubes called nephrons which go from the outer cortex down into the medulla and back out into the cortex again.

 Each nephron is made up of the glomerulus, or a tiny clump of capillaries, where blood filtration begins.

-The renal tubule is a structure with several segments: the proximal convoluted tubule, the U- shaped loop of Henle with a descending and ascending limb and the distal convoluted tubule, which winds and twists back up again, before emptying into the collecting duct, which collects the final urine.
+The Bowman’s capsule is connected to the renal tubule which has a few segments: the proximal convoluted tubule, the U- shaped loop of Henle with a thin descending, a thin ascending limb and a thick ascending limb, and finally the distal convoluted tubule which empties into the collecting duct, which collects the urine.

 Zooming in on the U shaped loop of Henle, it’s lined by epithelial cells.

 On one side is the apical surface which faces the tubular lumen, and on the other side is the basolateral surface, which faces the interstitium between the tubule and the peritubular capillaries.

 The peritubular capillaries run alongside the nephron, and the capillaries that run along the loop of henle are called vasa recta.